gabrielliwerant/abrightcms/README.md

 * PHP 5 >= 5.2, Tested up to 5.4.3.
 * Apache 2 >= 2.2, Tested up to 2.2.22.
+* Project contains a dependent submodule: abrightcms_core.
+Use the --recursive function when you clone to make sure you get it.
+You may yell at me for this.

 ## Contact